avanwouwe/citadel-browser-agent/docs/install/index.md

 has_children: true
 ---

-The installation of Citadel consists of a number of moving parts: Citadel needs to be installed in the browser, on the OS, and in your SIEM.
-Nevertheless, installation of Citadel should be relatively straightforward.
-The [the installer](https://github.com/avanwouwe/citadel-browser-agent/releases/latest) takes care of everything except integration into your SIEM.
-Everything is explained in the [installation guide](/install/).
+Installing Citadel is relatively straightforward.
+There are sensible defaults, and [the installer](https://github.com/avanwouwe/citadel-browser-agent/releases/latest) takes care of everything except integration into your SIEM.
+There are a few moving parts — Citadel installs in the browser, on the OS, and in your SIEM — but the [installation guide](/install/) walks you through each one.
+SIEM integration is optional, and only needed if you want centralised dashboards and increased situational awareness.

-Also check out the [configuration manual](/config/) to understand how you can adapt Citadel to your organisation, for example by configuring your logo, name and support e-mail address.
+Also check out the [configuration manual](/config/) to understand how you can adapt Citadel to your organization, for example by configuring your logo, name and support e-mail address.

 And finally.
 Citadel takes great care to respect the privacy of your users.
-Nevertheless, the deployment of Citadel will undoubtedly raise various questions related to privacy compliance and internal communication.
-You will find in the [privacy section](/privacy/) some documents that will help you deal with those.
+Even so, deploying Citadel will undoubtedly raise questions around privacy compliance and internal communication.

+There is also the human side: users will at times be interrupted, warned or reprimanded, and IT policy will be applied more strictly than it was before.
+Depending on your organizational culture, this may need some preparation and communication ahead of the rollout.
+The [privacy section](/privacy/) provides useful templates for compliance, along with answers to frequently asked questions, to help you deal with all of this.